varad-comrad/Workflow/README.md

 - Possibly (unlikely) manage C/C++ projects
 - Study possibility of integration with docker
 - Study possibility of auto-installing pyenv, if not yet installed
+- Consider making classes more API-ish for better customization

 ## REQUIREMENTS: